open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/simulcast.md

 ---------------------

 # {#simulcast}
 The conference server supports simulcast.
-This can be enabled through OWT Client SDK API. <br>
+This can be enabled through OWT Client SDK for JavaScript.
+Only JavaScript SDK can enable simulcast.

 1. Publish a simulcast stream
 ~~~~~~{.js}